 - Spirit of the North Gift Shop at the Northern Great Lakes Visitors Center (Ashland)

 - Woodland Dunes Nature Center

 Many individuals contributed to this project, including site property owners, members of the Wisconsin Department of Natural Resources Wetland Team, and many other partners and natural resource experts.
 Special thanks to Eric Epstein, Randy Hoffman, Mary Linton, Tod Highsmith and Carolyn Sandberg for exceptionally generous contributions of time and expertise.
-Laura England, WWA Outreach Programs Director, led the Wetland Gems project with assistance from Katie Beilfuss, WWA Programs Manager, and Becky Abel, WWA Executive Director.
+Laura England, former WWA Outreach Programs Director, led the Wetland Gems® project with assistance from Katie Beilfuss, then WWA Programs Manager, and Becky Abel, former WWA Executive Director.